-Services that are covered for you What you must pay when you get these services Dental services In general, preventive dental services (such as cleaning, routine dental exams, and dental X-rays) are not covered by Original Medicare.
-We cover: Cost sharing and deductibles for Medicare-covered services applies toward the annual out-of-pocket maximum.
+Services that are covered for you What you must pay when you get these services Dental services In general, preventive dental services (such as cleaning, routine dental exams, and dental X-rays) are not covered by Original Medicare Cost sharing and deductibles for Medicare-covered services applies toward the annual out-of-pocket maximum.
+Predeterminations are recommended for all dental services.
 Medicare-covered dental services In-Network or Out-of- Network Services by a dentist or oral surgeon are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic disease, or services that would be covered when provided by a doctor.
 Services may require that your provider get prior authorization (approval in advance).
 Please have your provider contact the plan for more details.
 0% - 20% of the cost for Medicare-covered dental benefits.

-Dental services - additional benefits

-Your plan covers dental services not covered by Original Medicare.
-We cover:

-Non-Medicare covered preventive dental services

-- Routine dental exams and cleanings twice a year

-- Fluoride treatments once a year

-- Bitewing X-rays once a year

-Non-Medicare covered comprehensive dental services

-- Emergency palliative treatment

-- Restorative services

-- Endodontics

-- Periodontics

-- Extractions

-- Prosthodontics

-- Oral Surgery

-- Relines and repairs to bridges and dentures

-Up to \$3,000 annual maximum benefit applies to both in- and out-ofnetwork services received for non-Medicare covered dental services.
+member experience team.

+What you must pay when you get these services Services that are covered for you Dental services - additional benefits \ In-Network or Out-of-Network Your plan covers dental services not covered by Original Medicare.
+We cover: 0% of the cost for preventive and basic dental services Non-Medicare covered preventive and basic dental services 50% of the cost for major Routine dental exams and cleanings twice a year dental services Fluoride treatments once a year Bitewing X-rays once a year Emergency palliative treatment Minor restorative services, simple extractions-nonsurgical extractions, fillings and crown repair Non-Medicare covered major dental services Major Restorative services Endodontics Periodontics Extractions Prosthodontics Oral Surgery Relines and repairs to bridges and dentures Up to \$3,000 annual maximum benefit applies to both in- and out-ofnetwork services received for non-Medicare covered dental services.
 If you choose to see an out-of-network dental provider, your share of the cost may be higher.
 Please contact our member experience team (phone numbers located in the back of this booklet) with any questions.
-These services do not apply toward the annual out-of-pocket maximum.

 Note: Our provider network for non-Medicare covered dental services is different than our provider network for medical dental services.
 Your non-Medicare covered dental services are administered by Delta Dental Medicare Advantage.
 For a link to the provider search and the dental certificate, visit networkhealth.com/medicare/additional-benefits.
-You can also request a hard copy of the dental certificate by calling our member experience team.
-If you receive services from a Dentist that has affirmatively opted not to participate with Medicare, Delta Dental will be unable to make any payments to either you or your Dentist and you will be responsible for all costs.
-Prior to receiving services from your Dentist, you should confirm whether or not your Dentist has affirmatively opted out of Medicare participation.

-In-Network or Out-of-Network

-0% of the cost for two non-Medicare covered oral exam and cleaning.

-0% of the cost for non-Medicare covered emergency palliative treatment, minor restorative services (fillings), and simple extractions.

-50% of the cost for non-Medicare covered endodontics, periodontics, surgical extractions, major restorative services (crowns), prosthodontics, relines and repairs to bridges and dentures, and oral surgery.
+You can also request a hard copy of the dental certificate by calling our screening tests.

-^{} Cost sharing and deductibles for non-Medicare covered services does not apply toward the annual out-of-pocket maximum.
+\ Cost sharing and deductibles for non-Medicare covered services does not apply toward the annual outof-pocket maximum.